rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 </details>

-- Welcome section should display the heading "WELCOME" with a paragraph of information and a register and login button below.
+- Welcome section must display the heading "WELCOME" with a paragraph of information and a register and login button below.

 <details>